Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Examples

 The microscopic model involves a finite volume $V$ that controls the number of randomly reacting particles in the system.
 For a fixed $V$, we study the random \emph{concentration} or \emph{empirical measure} $\rho_x\super{V}(t)$, which is the number of particles belonging to species $x\in\X$.
 Note that the total number of particles may not be conserved here, as opposed to the setting of Example~\ref{ex:indep LDP}.
 We also consider the \emph{integrated net reaction flux} for $r\in\Rf$,

-Forward and backward microscopic reactions $r$ take place with given microscopic jump rates $V\k_r\super{V}$ and $V\k_{\bw(r)}\super{V}$ respectively.
-Typically these jump rates are modelled with combinatoric terms in the so-called chemical master equation (see~\cite{AndersonKurtz11}).
-Since our framework is purely macroscopic, the precise expressions for the microscopic jump rates are not relevant; the only crucial point is that both converge sufficiently strongly to macroscopic reaction rates $\kr$ and $\kbr$.
+Forward and backward microscopic reactions $r$ take place with given microscopic jump rates $V\k_r\super{V}(\rho\super{V})$ and $V\k_{\bw(r)}\super{V}(\rho\super{V})$ respectively.
+Typically these jump rates are modelled with combinatoric terms~\eqref{eq:CME rates}, see also~\cite{AndersonKurtz11}.
+Since our framework is purely macroscopic, the precise expressions for the microscopic jump rates are not relevant; the only crucial point is that both converge sufficiently strongly to macroscopic reaction rates $\kr(\rho)$ and $\kbr(\rho)$.
 The pair $(\rho\super{V}(t), W\super{V}(t))$ is a Markov process on $\RR^{\X}\times\RR^{\Rf}$ with generator

 Using the matrix notation $\Gamma:=[\gamma\super{r}]_{r\in\Rf} \in \RR^{\X\times\Rf}$, in the limit $V\rightarrow\infty$ the pair $(\rho\super{V}, W\super{V})$ converges to the solution of (see~\cite{Kurtz1970a} and \cite[Sec.~3.1]{RengerZimmer2021})